sendtorrk/sat_srv/README.md

 # Simple Asset Tracker

-Simple Asset Tracker consist of three different projects:
+A simple application to keep track of your lab assets.
+It consist of three different projects:

 * Server
 * UI